aman-arabzadeh/java-order-payment-system/README.md

+# Java Game Store

-A simple Java system for managing orders, games, and payments.
+A simple Java system for managing games, orders, and payments using clean OOP principles with JUnit tests.

 ### Run Tests
 Use JUnit 5 with your build tool: